aozora404/EvE-Model-Extraction/README.md

 ~~1) Invert the roughness map (\_ar A) with the Invert node (factor 1).~~ ~~2) Clamp the output of 1) with the Math node (Multiply, check Clamp, value arbitrary (default 1)).
 This is to tone the how rough the texture will be.~~
 ~~3) Plug into Roughness input~~

 Currently doesn't work, and I don't know why.
+To work around this, use GIMP to separate out the alpha map, invert it, and export as .png.

 #### Emission
 1) Plug the glow map (\_pmdg A) into a Color Ramp node (ease interpolation, stops at (0, arbitrary), color black and arbitrary, respectively).